GoogleCloudPlatform/opentelemetry-operations-python/opentelemetry-gcp-auth-provider/README.rst

     :target: https://google-cloud-opentelemetry.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-This library provides support for supplying GCP authentication credentials to Python's auto instrumentation.
+This library provides support for supplying your machine's Application Default Credentials (https://cloud.google.com/docs/authentication/application-default-credentials) to the OTLP Exporters created automatically by OTEL Python's auto instrumentation.
-The credentials are passed to gRPC/HTTP exporters to send telemetry to `telemetry.googleapis.com`.
+These credentials allow telemetry to be sent to `telemetry.googleapis.com`.

 To get started with instrumentation in Google Cloud, see `Generate traces and metrics with